Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-ScrollBarPolicy-ScrollBarAsNeeded-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: 10330da87328d82f2e6d22f974e8ea3f
+    :digest: 06f9dc08bd38d138419930a7a637e201

-QAbstractScrollArea shows a scroll bar when the content is too large to fit and not otherwise.
+:sip:ref:`~PyQt6.QtWidgets.QAbstractScrollArea` shows a scroll bar when the content is too large to fit and not otherwise.
 This is the default.